Fears of debt contagion intensified Thursday, sending U.S. and European markets into a dramatic tailspin.

 The latest crisis was evident on Tuesday when Spanish and Italian 10-year-bond yields crossed the dangerous 6% threshold.
 After initial hope of stronger ECB action had been dashed, Spanish and Italian bond yields ended the day near their record danger-zone highs reached earlier in the week.

-In stock markets, European banks led the decline, signaling investors may be worried about a problem potentially greater than the insolvency of European nations and may be shifting concerns to the substantial concentrations of
+In stock markets, European banks led the decline, signaling investors may be worried about a problem potentially greater than the insolvency of European nations and may be shifting concerns to the substantial concentrations of toxic sovereign debt held by Europe’s banks.
+As European sovereigns weaken, so too does the capital position of Europe’s banks erode.

 Italy’s Unicredit and Intesa banks declined by more than 9% and 10%, respectively, Thursday, and Lloyds, Barclays, Royal Bank of Scotland and Societe General were among the day’s biggest decliners.